MrYsLab/pymata4/docs/pin_modes.md

 # Introduction
-An Arduino pin has the capability to be configured to operate in one of several modes.
+An Arduino pin can be configured to operate in one of several modes.
 The modes available to any given pin is dependent upon pin type.

-For example,
+For example, f
-a digital pin may be configured for input, output or and for some digital pins, PWM output operation.
+a digital pin may be configured for input, output, or and for some digital pins, PWM output operation.

 Analog input pins
 are even more flexible.
-They may be configured for analog input, digital input or digital output operation.
+They may be configured for analog input, digital input, or digital output operation.

 Pymata4 requires that before using a pin, its mode must be explicitly set.
 This is accomplished using one of the pymata4 mode setting methods.